 \section{Abstract}

-The centerpiece of topological photonics is the bulk-boundary correspondence principle (BBCP), which relates discrete invariants of the Bloch bands to the possible presence of topologically protected interface modes between two periodic heterostructures.
-In addition to the fundamental significance of BBCP, interface modes are of interest in a variety of applications.
-In Maxwell's electrodynamics, the BBCP has been rigorously proved for 1D and ``1.5D'' problems (in the latter, fields and wave vectors generally have two components, while the mathematical equations can still be reduced to 1D).
-The 2D Maxwell case, however, is qualitatively different, because the boundary conditions involve nontrivial Dirichlet-to-Neumann maps rather than scalar impedances as in 1D.
-The theoretical analysis and numerical examples presented in the paper are fully consistent with the BBCP.
-Moreover, the BBCP is closely connected with the positivity of electromagnetic energy density, as was also shown to be the case in 1D and 1.5D.
+The centerpiece of topological photonics is the bulk-boundary correspondence principle (BBCP), which relates discrete invariants of the Bloch bands to the possible presence of interface modes between two periodic heterostructures.
+In addition to the fundamental significance of BBCP, interface modes per se are of interest in a variety of applications.
+In Maxwell's electrodynamics, the BBCP has been rigorously proved for 1D problems, but the 2D case is qualitatively different, as the boundary conditions involve nontrivial Dirichlet-to-Neumann maps rather than scalar impedances as in 1D.
+The theoretical analysis and numerical examples in the paper are consistent with the BBCP.
+Moreover, the BBCP is closely connected with the positivity of electromagnetic energy density, as has also been shown to be true in 1D cases.